*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 The 1.2-mile trail loops through a stand of Atlantic White Cedar trees, a rare sight after decades of cutting them down and draining and filling the swampland where they grow best.
 This swamp is more ethereal than other swamps I’ve been to, with its moss-covered hummocks and canopy-distorted light shimmering down.
 Enchanting and fairytale are often used to describe it – and they are not wrong.

 I’ve hiked this trail during all four seasons, and it’s beautiful any time of year.
-It’s an added bonus that the beach is also accessible from the parking lot.
+It’s a bonus that the beach is also accessible from the parking lot.

 Side Note: I’ve read some reviews of the two swamp trails of the CCNS complaining that there isn’t much of a “view of the swamp” on these trails, but these hikers are mistaking marshland with swampland.
 A swamp is a forested wetland ecosystem, while a marsh is a wetland ecosystem dominated by grasses and other herbaceous plants.
 The trees on these two trails are the view!